-The Omaha Catholic School Consortium (OCSC) is a consortium of five Catholic elementary schools in the Archdiocese of Omaha located in the south east region of the Omaha metro area.
+The Omaha Catholic School Consortium (OCSC) is a regional governing entity which operates five Catholic elementary schools in the Archdiocese of Omaha located in the south east region of the Omaha metro area.
 The OCSC is part of the larger Promise 2020 plan, announced by Archbishop George Lucas in June, 2012, aimed at strengthening the Catholic schools and parishes in the eastern region of the Omaha metro area.
 The 2013-2014 school year was the first full school year in which the OCSC will take effect.
-Member schools each retain much of their individual identity, while at the same time they unite together in areas that will strengthen them as a whole.
+Member schools each retain much of their individual identity, while at the same time they unite together in areas that will strengthen them as a whole and coordinate in areas such as curriculum, instruction, assessment, business operations and facility management.

 The Omaha Catholic School Consortium challenges all students to be disciples of Jesus Christ by empowering them to reach their fullest potential through quality academic, spiritual and social experiences.